spoka/technical_tests/README.md

 The result should:

 - Be responsive, you can decide how the design should best scale for smaller screens.
-- Use dynamic data from our API's (see *API/JavaScript* section below), the deals search however to be static (non-functional) as we're only interested in the HTML/CSS for this.
+- Use dynamic data from our API's.
+The deals search however to be static (non-functional) as we're only interested in the HTML/CSS for this.
 - Work in the following desktop browsers and devices:
 	- IE9+.
 	- Latest version of all other major browsers.
 	- Latest iOS OS devices.
 	- Latest Android OS devices.
 - Use Sass CSS pre-processor if possible.
-- Use the HTML5 `doctype`.
+- Use HTML5.
 - Take into account:
 	- Maintainability.
 	- Accessibility.